About Us

-Venezuelanalysis is an independent website produced by journalists and researchers who are dedicated to producing news and analysis about the current political situation in Venezuela.
+Venezuelanalysis is an independent website dedicated to producing news and analysis about the current political situation in Venezuela.

-Our main objective is to counter the corporate media propaganda against the Bolivarian Revolution by giving a voice to leftist and grassroots movements in Venezuela.
-We aim to cover daily news about the Caribbean nation, as well as to contextualize these developments with in-depth analysis and background information.
-The site is targeted towards activists, academics, journalists, intellectuals, policymakers, and the general public.
+Our main objective is to counter the corporate media propaganda against the Bolivarian Revolution by giving a voice to leftist and popular movements in Venezuela.
+We aim to cover daily news about the Caribbean nation, as well as to contextualize these developments with in-depth analysis and historical background.
+The site is targeted towards activists, academics, journalists, policymakers, and the general public.

-While the site publishes opinion articles, we likewise aim to produce the most accurate and fact-based news available on Venezuela.
+In addition to publishing interviews and opinion articles from a diversity of anti-imperialist perspectives, we aim to produce the most accurate and fact-based news available on Venezuela.
 Our goal is to be the primary resource for information and analysis on the country in English.
-Over the years we have also developed collaborations with a number of Venezuelan collectives.
+Over the years we have also developed collaborations with Venezuelan grassroots collectives, including Tatuy TV and Utopix.

 Venezuelanalysis is a project of Venezuela Analysis, Inc., which is registered as a non-profit organization in Delaware State and of the Fundación para la Justicia Económica Global, a foundation registered in Caracas, Venezuela.
 It was founded in mid-2003.